glillico/ansible-role-configure_sshd/README.md

 **IMPORTANT**:
 The security of the server you are running this on is `YOUR` responsibility. `DO NOT` rely on this role to make your server secure.

+I would also like to acknowledge that this ansible role was heavily influenced by Jeff Geerlings [Security](https://galaxy.ansible.com/geerlingguy/security) role.

 ## Requirements

 The `ssh` package must be installed if you want to manage the ssh configuration with this role.